 Have your LBPP-76 logbook ready from day one.
 Building the habit early is far easier than catching up later.

 PsychVault offers supervision agreement templates, INPP-76 guidance, and logbook tools designed for Australian provisional psychologists.
 The resources section is a practical place to start.
+If you do not find what you need there, or you can build something more useful from your own internship experience, become a creator on PsychVault and earn from resources that actually help other provisionals.

 Finding the right supervisor isn't just a box to tick.
 It's one of the most important professional relationships of your early career — and worth the time to get right.